Churros Recipe with White Chocolate Ube Sauce

 Instructions

-- In a liquid container with spout, combine water, melted butter and vanilla.
+- Mix the Batter.
 In a medium bowl, sift together the flour, baking powder and salt.
+In a liquid container with spout, combine just boiled water, melted butter and vanilla.
 Make a well in the center of the dry ingredients and pour the liquid mixture.
-Beat until the batter is smooth.
-Let rest for 10 minutes.
+Beat with a wire whisk just until the batter is smooth.
+Do not overmix here.
+This only requires several strokes.
+Use a rubber spatula to gather the batter.
+This is thick, gritty and sticky.

-- Heat oil in a heavy bottomed pan.
+- Deep Fry.
+Heat oil in a heavy bottomed pan.
 Fill up a large pastry bag with the dough and fit a large star tip attachment to it.
-Once the oil reaches 338 F, pipe the dough into the oil.
-Once the desired length is dispersed, use a scissor to cut the dough at the end that is attached to the tip, releasing the dough completely int the oil.
+Once the oil reaches 350℉, pipe the dough into the oil.
+Once the desired length is dispersed, use a scissor to cut the dough at the end that is attached to the tip, releasing the dough completely in the oil.

 - Cook in batches of 2-3 .
 The churros should be golden brown.
-Drain in plates lined with paper towels.
-Roll in t he cinnamon sugar mixture and serve with the chocolate sauce,
+Drain on a wire rack that is set on top of a tray.
+Roll churros in the cinnamon sugar mixture and serve with the ube chocolate sauce ( which has thickened by now).

 Cinnamon Sugar Mixture